 PHYSICAL THERAPY & OCCUPATIONAL THERAPY-HAND THERAPY AT MISSOULA BONE & JOINT

-Missoula Bone & Joint Physical Therapy, Occupational Therapy - Hand Therapy, and Sports Medicine aims to provide unrivaled orthopedic rehabilitation services to our community through excellent outcomes and outstanding patient experiences.
+Missoula Bone & Joint Physical Therapy, Occupation Therapy – Hand Therapy, and Sports Medicine aims to provide unrivaled orthopedic rehabilitation services to our community through excellent outcomes and outstanding patient experiences.
 Education and collaboration are key to achieving a successful outcome.
 We are proud of the relationships that we build with our patients.
 We offer specialized physical therapy and hand therapy services while utilizing the latest advancements in rehabilitation.
 Our experienced therapists work closely with our Orthopedic Providers to help restore function, improve mobility, relieve pain, and prevent or limit musculoskeletal injuries or conditions.

 To schedule a physical therapy or hand therapy appointment, call our Missoula office at (406) 542-4702 or Request an appointment online.